The-Huginn/wildfly-github-bot/CONTRIBUTING.md

 Contributing to WildFly Github Bot
 ==================================

 Welcome to the WildFly Github Bot project and thank you for deciding to contribute to this project!
-We welcome contributions from the community.
+We welcome asdcontributions from the community.
 This guide will walk you through the steps for getting started on our projectasd.

 - [Forking the Project](#forking-the-project)
 - [Issues](#issues)